City of Laurel Recycling

 How to prepare recycled materials . . .

 Recycling Paper Materials . . .
 The City's program provides collection for most paper materials, including newspaper, newspaper inserts, corrugated and lightweight cardboard, junk mail, telephone books, computer paper, magazines and books.
 Recycling Plastics . . .
 Recycle plastic bottles made of clear HDPE (High Density Polyethylene) and clear or colored PET (Polyethylene Terephthalate) plastics.
 HDPE is the material used in jugs for milk, water and fruit juices.
 PET is the plastic used in soda bottles.
 Plastic manufacturers have adopted a code to help identify these materials.
 The code is a triangle, usually found molded into the bottom of the container, made of arrows with a number in the middle.
 Narrow neck plastic containers with the recycling symbol and the numbers 1 through 7 are acceptable for recycling.
-The City's program can also accept aseptic/gable-top milk and juice cartons and plastic bags/wrap.
-Please empty and rinse all containers and place all bags in one bag for disposal (do not place individual plastics bags/wrap in the bin).
+The City's program can also accept aseptic/gable-top milk and juice cartons.
+Please empty and rinse all containers.

 Recycling Glass Bottles and Jars . . .